 Established in the typical Vienna Woods style, the small complex tells a story of Austrian bathing culture, our love for nature and a contemplative lifestyle.
 Find out more in Vienna Swimming Pool.

 Things to do in Vienna August 2020.
 Listening to Mozart’s Requiem under the richly decorated dome of baroque Church St. Charles Borromeo is stirring, spiritual and intense.
 It was his last composition and seems to carry all the emotions of this genius’ short life.
 Expect more than 40 soloists and choir members to get under your skin.

 Access further details of Mozart requiem at St. Charles Borromeo.

 Watch an amateur video of the concert:

-Things to do in Vienna August 2018.
+Things to do in Vienna August 2020.
 The Vienna Woods have those tranquil places that make even Vienna seem hectic.
-Heiligenkreuz Abbey from the Middle Ages is such a place.
+The Cistercian Abbey of Heiligenkreuz from the Middle Ages is such a place.
 It is still run by Cistercian monks, who once entered the international music charts with their Gregorian Chorals!
 The valley of Helenental is not far from where I grew up.
 At its end is Mayerling and the Habsburg’s former hunting lodge, well known for the tragic suicide of Habsburg Crown Prince Rudolf and his bourgeois fiancee Mary Vetsera.
-For me, the most spectacular sight of the tour is the boat ride on Europe’s largest underground lake – see my story in Seegrotte Tour Review.

 You can visit these places and more on a half day tour to the Vienna Woods and Mayerling.